lawrenceevalyn/MASTERS-ESSAY/README.md

 * Frequency Analysis
 * Collocations and Clusters

-## Note novel settings in spreadsheet?
+## Note chapters, pagination, and epigraphs in spreadsheet